General , Wills

 Write your Will

-Writing a Will is just one part of your estate plan.
+The creation of a Will represents only one aspect which makes up your complete estate planning document.
 You should also prepare:

 Family disputes over tough medical decisions are common when no directives exist.
 These documents let you proactively voice your preferences and designate a decision-maker during the most difficult times.